mcjauregui72/CNN_MedImageClassification/README.md

 Pre-trained models often generalize better to new tasks because they start with a solid understanding of basic features and patterns, which can help improve accuracy on the new task.
 Pre-training can be a powerful technique, especially when data are scarce or where training a model from scratch would be impractical given resource constraints.

+### Compatibility Considerations

+To ensure make our custom CNN and the pre-trained CNN would be compatible with each other for direct ensembling and transfer learning puposes, we took the following precautions and made some adaptations to the original ResNet50 model.
+Note we refer to model_one as our ResNet50-based model, rather than the original model itself.

+1 Defined both models to produce output tensors of identical shape, (batch_size, class_count) or (None, 4).
+This entailed
+* Specifying Dense layers for the models' final output layers
+* Setting the number of units in the final output layersing as equal to the class_count value (4)
+* Selecting the Softmax activation functions for both models because it returns a probability distribution over three or more classes

+2. Built both submodels with the Functional API because it supports more flexibility than the Sequential API.
+In particular, the Functional API
+* Affords more flexibility when combining pre-trained models with custom layers or sharing layers between models
+* Allows for explicit definition of the flow of data, enabl fine control over how layers connect and interact
+* Supports freezing layers and chaining models
+* Handles the complexities involved in ensembling models

+3. Set the image_size to (224, 224) for first_model because ResNet50-based models expect images of that size.
+For purposes of consistency, we set the image_size to (224, 224) for second_model as well.

+4. Set label_mode for the three datasets to "int" (integer) because all images in this study belong to one of four classes.

+5.

+6. Trained first_model and second_model on the CT chest scan images in the training_set (613 images) and validation_set (72 images) directories, maintaining for evaluation puposes 315 unseen images in the testing_set directory.
+All images pertained to one of four classes, with one class comprised of cancer-free images and the other three classes indicating three different types of cancer.

+7.
 ## Adjustments and considerations for model compatibility

-To make our custom CNN and the pre-trained CNN compatible with each other for direct ensembling and transfer learning puposes, we made adjustments to the original ResNet50 model, and specified our custom CNN carefully.
-Note that we refer to our 'adjusted' ResNet50 model as our ResNet50-based model.

 We built a ResNet50-based model called first_model, for our pre-trained CNN.
 It's base (base_model) was the original ResNet50 model with weights reflecting the ImageNet database of images on which it was trained.
 To this base we made the following modifications:
   * Specified the img_size, channels, img_shape, and class_count to be identical's to those in the custom CNN